nulpunt/nulpunt/notes/database.md

  - `publicationDate` (time.Time)
  - `original` (string, refers to location in GridFS)

+tags
+ - `_id` (bson.ObjectId)
+ - `tag` (string)

+Note: tags have an ObjectId, these are not for referencing in other tables.
+Just insert the tag-string into other tables where needed.

 annotations
  - `_id` (bson.ObjectId)
  - `accountId` (bson.ObjectId, refers to `accounts._id`)